Is Your Current ERP System Working for You?

 With regulatory requirements constantly changing, ensure your ERP system complies with current data protection laws and industry regulations.

-Security features should also be up-to-date to protect against cyber threats.
+Security features should also be up to date to protect against cyber threats.

 Action: Check you are protected to the very latest levels.